jcastp/org-scribe-planner/README.md

 7. **Sync to org-agenda**: Integrate writing goals with your daily task management

+8. **Check the Multi-Metric Dashboard daily**: Press `m` in the calendar view for a comprehensive overview of your progress, velocity, and performance

+9. **Monitor velocity trends**: Use velocity analysis to understand if you're accelerating or slowing down

+10. **Use the heatmap to optimize**: The day-of-week heatmap shows when you're most productive - schedule important writing sessions accordingly

+11. **Track consistency**: Aim for high consistency scores (80%+) rather than sporadic intense sessions

+12. **Add notes to spare days**: Document why certain days were breaks (holidays, conferences, etc.) for future planning reference

 ## Troubleshooting

 ### "Not enough working days" error